Rawalpindi Cantonment Board Confiscates Five Truckloads Goods Under Anti-encroachment Operation - UrduPoint

 Rawalpindi Cantonment Board Confiscates Five Truckloads Goods Under Anti-encroachment Operation

-Rawalpindi Cantonment Board (RCB) on Wednesday confiscated five truckloads goods from different markets under its campaign against encroachments
+Rawalpindi Cantonment Board (RCB) Friday confiscated five truckloads goods from different markets under its campaign against encroachments

 According to RCB spokesman, the anti-encroachment operation on the special instruction of Cantonment Executive Officer (CEO) Sibtain Raza was being conducted on daily basis.